Aider-AI/aider/docs/benchmarks-0125.md

 [![benchmark results](../assets/benchmarks-0125.svg)](https://aider.chat/assets/benchmarks-0125.svg)

 [OpenAI just released a new version of GPT-4 Turbo](https://openai.com/blog/new-embedding-models-and-api-updates).
-This new model is intended to reduce the "lazy coding" that has been widely observed with the previous `gpt-4-1106-preview` model:
+This new model is intended to reduce the "laziness" that has been widely observed with the previous `gpt-4-1106-preview` model:

 > Today, we are releasing an updated GPT-4 Turbo preview model, gpt-4-0125-preview.
 This model completes tasks like code generation more thoroughly than the previous preview model and is intended to reduce cases of “laziness” where the model doesn’t complete a task.